tom-seddon/beeb_test_os/README.md

 off, and print a report.

 The error report consists of two rows of large text.
-The first row shows the problem address (4 hex digits - see below), and the second row is a mask indicating which bits were found to be incorrect (2 hex digits).
+The first row shows the problem address (4 or 5 hex digits - see below), and the second row is a mask indicating which bits were found to be incorrect (2 hex digits).

 This does not use RAM for the test, but RAM is necessarily used to display the report.
 The report is intended to be somewhat resistant to